To incorporate the principles that foster active learning, ask yourself these questions:

 - What does the learner already know about this subject?

-- How does this content relate to what the learner knows?
+- How do the learning goals relate to what the learner knows?

-- How does this content resonate with the learner's culture?
+- How does the learning goals resonate with the learner's culture?

-- What task would make this topic or outcome relevant to the learner?
+- What learning tasks would make these learning goals relevant to the learner?

 - How can I assess the learners prior knowledge and skills to scaffold understanding?